 All the structural bridge work has been completed and the new, lighted railing has been installed.
 In December, the contractor resurfaced the sidewalk, and removed the “falsework” (construction support fencing) which required US Highway 101 closures on both the southbound and northbound lanes.
 The sidewalk with lighted railing will re-open to the public this month.

 Fabrication process of the overhead lighting is underway and installation is delayed until late spring 2017.
 CalTrans safety requirements for lighting poles over freeways necessitated that the fabrication vendor must be reviewed and audited.
 Currently, the welding quality control plan is in the approval process.
 Caltrans review is important to ensure that any safety-related issues are addressed.
+Part of this process will involve ensuring safety provisions such as a welding safety jacket are available for all members of construction site staff.

 What will the new bridge look like?